Daltron/NotificationBanner/README.md

 ## Feature Requests

 I'd love to know anything that you think NotificationBanner is missing.
-Open an issue and add the `feature request` tag to it and I'll do everything I can to accomodate that request if it is in the library's best interest. 😄
+Open an issue and add the `feature request` label to it and I'll do everything I can to accomodate that request if it is in the library's best interest. 😄

 ## Author